 An added extra at Wai-O-Tapu for morning visitors is the eruption of Lady Knox Geyser at 10.15am.
 The eruption isn’t a natural phenomenon, the geyser is given a helping hand or at least a handful of washing powder to set it off.
 Some people aren’t impressed, but if it was left to Mother Nature it could be some time between eruptions.

-We enjoyed the story the guide told about the geyser, and were astonished at the number of people who were there to see the eruption mid week.
+We enjoyed the story the guide told about the geyser, and were surprised with the number of people who were there to see the eruption mid week.
 Note: If you want to see the eruption allow plenty of time.
 You need to get your ticket from the Visitor Centre first, then travel a short distance to the geyser car park.
 If you don’t want to see the eruption take the opportunity to beat the crowd and head out on the Wai-O-Tapu walks.

 But wait, there’s more – Free Mud Pools